shallowdream204/BitDance/README.md

 Note you still need to follow the instructions in [DPG Bench](https://github.com/TencentQQGYLab/ELLA#-dpg-bench) and [GenEval](https://github.com/djghosh13/geneval) to evaluate the results.

-2️⃣ To reproduce the experiments on ImageNet, check [here](imagenet_gen/README.md) for details.

 ## 🎰 Train
 We are organizing the code related to data loading.
 The training instruction of BitDance is coming soon.

 ## 🔎 BitDance-14B-64x vs. BitDance-14B-16x
 BitDance-14B-64x is distilled from BitDance-14B-16x using a small amount of high-quality data.
 BitDance-14B-64x achieves approximately a 3x inference speedup while maintaining the same excellent generation quality.
-Here we present the side-by-side comparison between BitDance-14B-64x and BitDance-14B-16X.
+Here we present the side-by-side comparison between BitDance-14B-64x and BitDance-14B-16x.

 | Text Prompt     | BitDance-14B-64x     | BitDance-14B-16x |
 | ------------ | -------- | -------- |